In this guide

 Back to topNurses, midwives or nursing associates must declare any cautions or convictions, unless these are for a protected caution or conviction, when they apply to join our register or renew their registration with us.

-They also need to let us know if they become involved in criminal offending while they’re on our register.
+They also need to let us know if they are charged with a criminal offence, are convicted or receive a caution while they’re on our register.

 Not telling us about a conviction or caution is a clear breach of the Code.